 LA JOLLA, Calif., Oct.
-24, 2011 /PRNewswire/ -- Regulus Therapeutics Inc., a biopharmaceutical company leading the discovery and development of innovative medicines targeting microRNAs, will host this week a webinar that focuses on the potential of microRNA-33 as a target for the treatment of atherosclerosis.
+26, 2011 /PRNewswire/ -- Regulus Therapeutics Inc., a biopharmaceutical company leading the discovery and development of innovative medicines targeting microRNAs, will host today a webinar that focuses on the potential of microRNA-33 as a target for the treatment of atherosclerosis.
 The discussion will involve pre-clinical research findings that demonstrate microRNA-33's key role in cholesterol homeostasis and fatty acid metabolism.
 These findings were published last week in Nature (Rayner et al., Nature, October 20, 2011).

 11 a.m.
 EDT

 Presenters and Topics

 - Neil Gibson, Ph.D., Chief Scientific Officer at Regulus Therapeutics, will discuss microRNAs and why microRNA therapeutics represent a new class of innovative, high-impact medicines.

 - Kathryn Moore, Ph.D., Associate Professor in the Department of Medicine at NYU Langone Medical Center, will highlight the new preclinical data on targeting microRNA-33 for the treatment of cardiovascular disease.

 - Hubert Chen, M.D., Vice President Translational Medicine at Regulus Therapeutics, will discuss the next steps and clinical opportunities for targeting microRNA-33.

 The discussion will be moderated by Zachary Zimmerman, Ph.D., Director Business Development at Regulus Therapeutics.